SanskarGroup/our_project_volume_II/README.md

 ---

 ## 📌 Future Enhancements
-🔹 Implementing real-time handwriting recognition.
+🔹 **Real-time handwriting recognition**
-🔹 Enhancing accuracy using deeper CNN architectures.
+🔹 **Enhancing accuracy with deeper CNN architectures**
-🔹 Deploying the model as a web-based application.
+🔹 **Deploying the model as a web-based application**

----

 ### 🌟 Support & Contributions
-If you find this project helpful, consider giving it a ⭐ on GitHub!
+🚀 If you find this project helpful, consider giving it a ⭐ on GitHub!

-👨‍💻 Contributions are welcome!
-Feel free to submit pull requests or suggest improvements.
+👨‍💻 **Contributions are welcome!** Feel free to submit pull requests or suggest improvements.